 Initiatives

 The Writing Program hosts a number of initiatives, both annual events and publications, and focused and longitudinal studies of student writing and pedagogical approaches.
 Historic, completed initiatives can be found in the Appendix section.
+Following are some ongoing or recent initiatives.

 WRIT Large: Publication of Student Writing